Leuchtfeuer/auth0-for-typo3/README.md

 property to a boolean value and then negate it.

-Following parsing functions are available:
+The following parsing functions are available:
 <table>
   <tr>
     <th>Function</td>